catseye/SixtyPical/README.md

 the joystick (i.e. bring it up to par with the original demo game that was written for SixtyPical)

-### `copy` (to vectors) routines that are defined further down in the source code

-We might have a graph of states that refer to each other and that want to `goto` each other.
-Thus we need this.
-We have it for other things.

 ### Allow branches to diverge in what they touch

 For example, if the routine inputs and outputs `foo`, and one branch of an `if`